BenoitGaudieri/ng-recipes/README.md

-WIP Demo Single Page App using Angular.
+Single Page App using Angular.

+Auth and backend on firebase.

+It is possible to register, login, load recipes and save new recipes.